MalekPC/Certifying-Asymmetric-Configuration-of-three-Bloch-vectors/README.md

 ##  Mirror symmetry bound

-##  Gap Optimization : Most asymmetric construction of three qubits based on the biased I3 witness
+## Most asymmetric construction of three qubits based on the biased I3 witness

 ## Asymmetry certification on an IBM Quantum device